-The LFO module is a pair of analog, dual range, low frequency oscillators with +/- 5 volt triangle and square wave outputs.
+The LFO module is an analog, dual range, low frequency oscillator with +/- 5 volt triangle and square wave outputs.
 Perfect for long sweeps or audio rate frequency modulation.
-Select between high and low range by holding down the [Edit Button] and pressing the [Octave Up Mode Button] for LFO1 and [Octave Down Mode Button] for LFO2.
+Select between high and low range by holding down the [Edit Button] and pressing the [Filter Mode Button].